scrutinydebugger/pyside6_qtads/README.md

 pip install -v .
 ```

-Note: `shiboken6-generator` is required when building from source, and currently only available via Qt's package index.
+Note: `shiboken6-generator` is required when building from source.
+It will be downloaded automatically in the command above from Qt's package index, as it is not available on PyPI.

 # Examples
 https://github.com/mborgerson/Qt-Advanced-Docking-System/tree/pyside6